boost-entropy-azure/data-science/terraform/README.md

 - An Event Hubs Namespace for Raw traffic, and an Event Hub instance per specified MQTT topic
 - An Event Hubs Namespace for automated alerts, with one alert Event Hub instance
 - An Azure data lake storage container
-- VMs with Apache Spark, and Jupyter Notebook
+- An AKS cluster with namespaces and select secrets

 ## Dependencies